falkoschumann/contao-isotope_shopinfo/README.md

 Isotope Shop Info Extension for Contao
 ======================================

-Provide a module to show information about payment and shipping methods.
+Provide modules to show information about payment and shipping methods in your shop.
+The payment and shipping methods showing can be selected at module configuration.